Japanese destroyer Asagiri (1929): World War II history

 At the time of the attack on Pearl Harbor, Asagiri was assigned to Destroyer Division 20 of Desron 3 of the IJN 1st Fleet, and had deployed from Kure Naval District to the port of Samah on Hainan Island, escorting Japanese troopships for landing operations in the Battle of Malaya.

 On 27 January, Asagiri and her convoy were attacked by the destroyers HMS Thanet and HMAS Vampire about 80 nmi north of Singapore in the Battle off Endau, and her torpedoes are credited with helping sink Thanet.
 Asagiri subsequently was part of the escort for the heavy cruisers Suzuya, Kumano, Mogami and Mikuma in support of the "Operation L" (the invasion of Banka and Palembang and the Anambas Islands in the Netherlands East Indies).
+On 13 February, Asagiri participated in the shelling of HMS Giang Bee.
 At the end of February, Asagiri covered minesweeping operations around Singapore and Johore.

 In March, Asagiri was assigned to "Operation L" (the invasion of northern Sumatra) and "Operation D" (the invasion of the Andaman Islands).
 During the Indian Ocean raids, Asagiri, together with cruisers Chōkai and Yura and aircraft carrier Ryūjō is credited with sinking six merchant vessels.
 From 13–22 April Asagiri returned via Singapore and Camranh Bay to Kure Naval Arsenal, for maintenance.

 On 4–5 June, Asagiri participated in the Battle of Midway as was part of the diversionary Aleutian Invasion force.
 In July 1942, Asagiri sailed from Amami-Ōshima to Mako Guard District, Singapore, Sabang and Mergui for a projected second Indian Ocean raid.
 The operation was cancelled due to the Guadalcanal campaign, and Asagiri was ordered to Truk instead, arriving in late August.

 After the Battle of the Eastern Solomons on 24 August, Asagiri took on troops from transport ships while at sea, and sailed on to Guadalcanal.
-During this operation, she was struck by a direct hit by a bomb on her torpedo launchers by United States Marine Corps SBD Dauntless dive bombers from Henderson Field.
+During this operation, she took a direct hit from a bomb dropped from torpedo launchers by United States Marine Corps SBD Dauntless dive bombers from Henderson Field.
 The explosion killed 122 men, including 60 ground troops, and sank Asagiri near Santa Isabel, 60 nmi north-northeast of Savo Island at position 08°0′S 160°10′E.

 On 1 October 1942, Asagiri was removed from the navy list.